Photographs by Massimo Iannetti

 Bow Church

-Just in front of Bow Church, along Bow Road towards Stratford stands the statue of William Ewart Gladstone (1809 – 1898), a famous politician whose achievements included four terms as Prime Minster and four terms as Chancellor of the Exchequer.
-Firm and solemn, he holds a parchment in his left hand, whereas the right stretches out as to suggest a political imperative.
+Just in front of Bow Church stands the statue of William Ewart Gladstone (1809 – 1898), a famous politician whose achievements included four terms as Prime Minster and four terms as Chancellor of the Exchequer.

 One of the most notable things about the statue, is the fact that its hands are painted red.
 The explanation lies in the back of the statue, where the inscription reads, ‘A gift to the east of London of Theodore H. Bryant’.

-This refers to Bryant & May matches, a Bow factory where matchgirls – many underaged, all on starvation wages, barefoot through winter, vulnerable to white phosphorous poisoning – allegedly had a shilling skimmed from their pay to finance Bryant’s ‘gift’.
+This refers to Bryant & May matches, a Bow factory where matchgirls – many underaged, all on starvation wages – allegedly had a shilling skimmed from their pay to finance Bryant’s ‘gift’.

 At the unveiling, several girls smuggled stones in their pockets, cut their hands and bloodied the statue in protest.
 The red paint on the statue stands as a tribute to these brave women.